lidia-gab1/higgs-boson-ml-benchmark/README.md

 Beyond raw performance metrics, this project focuses on **Explainable AI (XAI)**.
 Using SHAP values, we open the "black box" to verify if the model's decisions align with the Standard Model of particle physics.

+> 🎓 *The inspiration for this reproduction work stemmed from a Master's degree course assignment.*

+> **Student:** Lídia Gabrielly Dutra de Meneses Santos 🇧🇷

 ## 📂 Dataset
 The data is sourced from the **UCI Machine Learning Repository**:
 * **Dataset:** HIGGS